phonklover/TickifyClone/README.md

 page for each file.
 This wastes a lot of server power and is also useless, therefore make sure you always have favicons or handle this from Apache/nginx level.

-HUGE tries to handle this by sending an empty image in the head of the view/_templates/header.php !
+tickify tries to handle this by sending an empty image in the head of the view/_templates/header.php !

-More inside this ticket: [Return proper 404 for missing favicon.ico, missing images etc.](https://github.com/panique/huge/issues/530)
+More inside this ticket: [Return proper 404 for missing favicon.ico, missing images etc.](https://github.com/panique/tickify/issues/530)

 More here on Stackflow: [How to prevent favicon.ico requests?](http://stackoverflow.com/questions/1321878/how-to-prevent-favicon-ico-requests), [Isn't it silly that a tiny favicon requires yet another HTTP request?
 How to make favicon go into a sprite?](http://stackoverflow.com/questions/5199902/isnt-it-silly-that-a-tiny-favicon-requires-yet-another-http-request-how-to-mak?lq=1).